MHAme Support Groups

 Can I bring my baby to a support group?

 Yes.
-You are welcome to bring your infant with you, however, we do not provide childcare at this time.
-If possible, we encourage you to seek a caregiver for your child while attending our group as this will help you get the most out of your time with us.
+Babies in arms are welcome.
+If possible, we encourage you to seek a caregiver for your baby while attending our group as this will help you get the most out of your time with us.
 We do not provide childcare for older children at this time.